 On the other hand, your lawn might actually be suddenly looking quite a bit healthier!
 Before sinkholes or muddy patches are wreaking havoc on your grass, your lawn might actually have some lovely and luscious-looking green patches – which will look particularly odd amid dry and hot weather.
 That’s because those tree roots in drain pipes may have caused a significant plumbing leak that is now happily fertilising the soil under your feet.

-Roots in pipes?
+How to fix tree roots in drain pipes?
 Here’s what to do next

 Convinced your tree root pipe problem needs some urgent attention?
 Unfortunately, you’re probably – and almost certainly – going to need a professional blocked drain plumber to pay you a visit so they can deal with it.
-Sure, you could get rid of the offending tree, or try some other drain clearing tools and methods such as chemicals – such as copper sulphate.
+Sure, you could get rid of the offending tree, or try some other drain clearing tools and methods like tree root killer chemicals – such as copper sulphate.

 In most cases, however, you’ll need the professional big guns to use their powerful mechanical augers – or an ultra high-pressure water jetter that is great for blasting through just about anything, including tree roots.
 As for the damage, however, the affected pipe section will need to be repaired or replaced – or ‘re-lined’ with an innovative modern plumbing method called pipe relining, which doesn’t require any destructive digging.